AzureAD/Deployment-Plans/ADFS to AzureAD App Migration/Readme.md

--   **Custom Attribute Stores:** Azure AD now supports custom authentication extensions that allows customers to use other attribute stores beyond Azure AD attributes, for more information on how to configure these attributes and the current requirements visit     [https://learn.microsoft.com/azure/active-directory/develop/custom-extension-overview](custom extension overview}.
+-   **Custom Attribute Stores:** Azure AD now supports custom authentication extensions that allows customers to use other attribute stores beyond Azure AD attributes, for more information on how to configure these attributes and the current requirements visit     [https://learn.microsoft.com/azure/active-directory/develop/custom-extension-overview](custom extension overview).

 ![](Media/image4.png)